 ---------------

-- Implementations MAY define additional class members not defined in these interfaces.
+Implementations MAY define additional class members not defined in these interfaces.

-- **Reference implementations** may be found at .
+- **Reference implementations** are available at .

 Q &amp; A